You’ll love this slow cooker baked ziti recipe is super easy to make since it cooks the ziti pasta for you.

 - In a medium bowl, combine ricotta cheese, egg whites, basil, oregano, and 1 cup shredded Italian blend cheese.
 Mix until thoroughly combined.

 - In the slow cooker, layer 1 jar of pasta sauce.
-Then add half the sausage mixture, 1/2 cup Italian blend cheese, one package of the gluten free penne rigate pasta, and half the ricotta mixture.
+Then add half the sausage mixture, 1/2 cup Italian blend cheese, one package of the gluten free penne rigate pasta, and half the ricotta cheese mixture.
 Evenly distribute each layer.

 - Repeat.
 Then top with the remaining jar of sauce.
 Then evenly sprinkle 1 cup of Italian blend cheese over top.